Automattic/isolated-block-editor/README.md

 - Re-routing of WordPress API requests

 Examples:
-- [Plain text editor](examples/plain-text-editor/README.md) - replace any `textarea` on any page with a full Gutenberg editor
+- [Plain Text Editor](examples/plain-text-editor/README.md) - replace any `textarea` on any page with a full Gutenberg editor
 - [Gutenberg Everywhere](https://github.com/Automattic/gutenberg-everywhere/) - a WordPress plugin to add Gutenberg to comments, WP admin pages, bbPress, and BuddyPress
 - [Gutenberg Chrome Extension](examples/gutenberg-chrome/README.md) - a Chrome extension that allows Gutenberg to be used on any page
 - [Gutenberg Desktop](https://github.com/Automattic/gutenberg-desktop/) - a desktop editor that supports the loading and saving of HTML and Markdown files